-NOTE: For your convenience DOE has provided a template titled "SBV Request for Assistance (RFA) Template".
-This template is available on the Notice Description Page under the "Documents" section.
-You are not required to use this template but you are required to provide all the information requested.
+NOTE: For your convenience DOE has provided a template titled "SBV Request for Assistance (RFA) Template."
+This template is available on the Notice Description page under the "Documents" section.
+You are not required to use this template, but you are required to provide all of the requested information.
 Further instructions are located in Section I of the Notice of Opportunity: Request for Assistance.

-You will receive an automated email from EERE Exchange once you successfully submitted your application.
+You will receive an automated email from EERE Exchange once you have successfully submitted your application.

-For assistance with EERE Exchange issues contact the EERE Exchange Helpdesk at EERE-ExchangeSupport@hq.doe.gov.
+For assistance with EERE Exchange, contact the EERE Exchange helpdesk at EERE-ExchangeSupport@hq.doe.gov.

-Non-proprietary info — Please do not provide any trade secrets, confidential or proprietary information in the Request for Assistance or in supporting documentation (including resumes).
-The U.S. Government is not liable for the disclosure or use of any information contained in the Request for Assistance or in supporting documentation (including resumes).
+Non-proprietary info — Please do not provide any trade secrets, confidential or proprietary information in the RFA or in supporting documentation (including resumes).
+The U.S. government is not liable for the disclosure or use of any information contained in the RFA or in supporting documentation (including resumes).

-If you are interested in getting more information about lab capabilities prior to your submission, each of the nine SBV Pilot opportunity areas has a point of contact to answer your questions.
-Contact info for the points of contact is here.
+If you are interested in getting more information about DOE national lab capabilities prior to your submission, each of the nine SBV opportunity areas has a point of contact to answer your questions.
+Contact information for the points of contact is here.

-Conflict of interest/fairness of opportunity — The DOE and the SBV Pilot Labs will broadly circulate the DOE Notice of Opportunity to the small business community in order to ensure fairness of opportunity.
+Conflict of interest/fairness of opportunity — The DOE and the participating DOE national labs will broadly circulate the DOE Notice of Opportunity to the small business community in order to ensure fairness of opportunity.

 Review and Selection

-Requests for assistance (RFA) will be evaluated in accordance with the following criteria: (Read the Notice of Opportunity for details.)
+RFAs will be evaluated in accordance with the following criteria: (Read the Notice of Opportunity for details)